Fathom is hiring for multiple positions across our nationwide sites! To see all open positions, click here.

 Cobalt Chrome MP1

-Cobalt Chrome MP1 produces parts in a cobalt-chrome-molybdenum-based super alloy.
-This class of super alloy is characterized by having excellent mechanical properties like strength, hardness, corrosion resistance, and temperature resistance.
-Such alloys are commonly used in biomedical applications such as dental and medical implants as well as for high-temperature applications such as in aerospace engines.
+Cobalt chrome MP1 is a cobalt-chrome-molybdenum-based superalloy.
+It has excellent mechanical properties, including strength, hardness, corrosion resistance and temperature resistance.
+Cobalt chrome alloys are often used in biomedical applications like dental and medical implants.
+They are also well-suited for high-temperature applications like jet engines.

 Cobalt Chrome MP1 Properties